 Testing and security, for example, should never be an afterthought.
 Developers need to consider the impact every line of code has on everything from system performance to security and customer experience.

 This is why collaboration and communication between the right people is going to be so important.
 Rather than working like a production line, all functions need to have input from day one.

 In 2020, I’m looking to hire a team of passionate people to help grow Allica Bank and shape the future of our in-house engineering function.

 I want a team of true technologists.
 Multi-disciplined developers that have an appreciation for – and an appetite to grow, their repertoire of skills – rather than simply sticking to what they already know.
 Technology evolves quickly, and so should a company’s arsenal of potential solutions.

 I’m also looking for the sharers and carers.
 People that attend peer group meetings, lead knowledge sharing sessions, do research and tell other people about what they found.
 Those developers that actively seek to support their co-workers and ask for feedback from people around them.

 Again, this all comes back to collaboration.
 A proper DevOps culture is one where everyone wants to support one another.
 Every team member should be willing to help others in the team so that they can achieve their individual goals.
 Not only is this a healthy working environment, but it’s an opportunity to develop your own skill set in a professional setting.

 By encouraging a culture of ongoing feedback and peer support within Allica’s engineering team, we’ll be able to produce better products, be more efficient and create an environment where people look forward to coming to work every day.
 Collaboration is the lifeblood of not just an effective engineering team, but a successful business.

 Sound interesting?
 If so, why not be part of our growing team?
-Send me an email email@example.com to let me know why you think you’d be a good fit.
+Visit our careers page or send me an email at firstname.lastname@example.org to let me know why you think you’d be a good fit.